priyanshuchaudhary53/pricing-table-for-elementor/readme.txt

 3. Pricing Table Style 3

 == Changelog ==
+= 0.1.2 - 2024-05-19 =
+- New: Added custom duration field
+- New: Added dynamic tags support to the button link
+- New: Changed description textarea field to WYSIWYG
+- New: Added suport to render HTML in description

 = 0.1.1 - 2024-04-02 =
 - New: Added New Style Pricing Table (Style 3)